 - Gaming, social media, cell phone conversations, and other distracting activities will not be allowed.

-- No food or drink (other than water) will not be allowed.
+- No food will be allowed.

 Health and Safety Guidelines

-- Plexiglass dividers will be used and whenever possible, 6-foot distancing will also be enforced.
+- 6-foot distancing will be enforced.

 - Everyone must wear a mask.